Guiding Our University

 Ann Ayers, dean of the Colorado Women's College

 Dean of the Colorado Women’s College Ann Ayers works to amplify the influence of women in the DU community and across the globe.
 Under her leadership, the CWC team is implementing a roadmap to make DU the smartest choice for women—students, faculty and staff—by promoting women’s leadership, gender equity and delivering curricular and non-curricular programs that advance the careers and lives of women.
 Previously, Ayers worked with Mission Minded and SE2, consulting with non-profits nationally, becoming known for her ability to bring ideas, missions and movements to life.
 Ayers is a graduate of Georgetown University and the University of Virginia Law School.

 Vivek Choudhury, dean of the Daniels College of Business

 Haluk Ogmen, interim dean of the Daniel F. Ritchie School of Engineering & Computer Science

-Andrei Kutateladze, dean of the Division of Natural Sciences and Mathematics
+Andrei Kutateladze, dean of the College of Natural Sciences and Mathematics

 Dean of the Division of Natural Sciences & Mathematics since 2012, and with the University since 1995, Dr. Andrei Kutateladze has over 140 peer-reviewed papers and five patents to his name.
 Dedicated to innovation in his field, Dr. Kutateladze has been a member of sub-committee on Photochemistry of the International Union for Pure and Applied Chemistry since 2003.
 He is Distinguished Scholar and also holds DU's highest academic distinction: the John Evans Professorship.
 His research laboratory develops novel methods for synthesis of complex therapeutic agents tested by the National Cancer Institute.